Playing iTunes Music on a PSP

 Andy writes, "I purchased songs from iTunes Music Store and I locked all of my songs so my sister couldn't use them, and now I don't know how to unlock them.
 We are now only using one user on Windows XP.
 Would you know how to unlock these songs so I can play them on my PSP?"

-If you want to play songs purchased from iTunes on your PSP, you need to burn them to a CD first.
+Your other option for playing songs purchased from iTunes on your PSP, is to burn them to a CD first.
 Apple allows you to make an audio CD in iTunes by burning tracks from your iTunes library to disk.
 These can be several songs from the same artist or a playlist of your favorite tracks from many artists.

 First create a new playlist in iTunes and name it something like "New Audio CD".